confluentinc/examples/mysql-debezium/README.md

 # Overview

-The MySQL Debezium demo shows an end-to-end streaming ETL with KSQL for stream processing.
+The MySQL Debezium demo shows an end-to-end streaming ETL with ksqlDB for stream processing.
 This demo uses the [Debezium Connector for MySQL](http://debezium.io/docs/connectors/mysql/)

 ![](images/ksql-debezium-es.png)